josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 ![A demo of how light and dark mode look](/images/post_images/02-Google-Pixel-4-Front-1024x923.png)

 ## The tech behind the app

 For those into such nerdery: Quina is a [Progressive Web App](https://www.smashingmagazine.com/2016/08/a-beginners-guide-to-progressive-web-apps/) (PWA) built with [Nuxt](https://nuxtjs.org).
 If you're not familiar with those terms:

 Progressive Web Apps are essentially websites, but with some extra features that make them behave like native apps.

-<Callout class="former-highlight">Progressive Web Apps are essentially websites, but with some extra features that make them behave like native apps.</Callout>

 There's a lot more detail in the link above, but the main features of a PWA include: the ability to actually _install_ the website/web app on your device and launch it fullscreen, just like an ordinary native app; to run offline (thanks to JavaScript service workers); and access to device functionality like push notifications and vibration, via modern browser enhancements.